 Jake Fair’s transactional and commercial litigation practice includes banking, commercial lending, municipal finance, bankruptcy and secured transactions.
+As a dually-licensed attorney and CPA, Jake offers clients the benefits of both legal and financial insight.
 His more recent experience includes:

-- Successfully set aside a significant default judgment entered against a financial institution.
+- Successfully set aside a multi-million dollar default judgment entered against a financial institution.

 - Assist and advise financial institutions on daily issues.

 Fair is originally from Heber Springs, Arkansas, where he graduated from Heber Springs High School.
-While attending the University of Arkansas, where he earned a degree in Accounting with a minor in Financial Investments, Fair was an active member of the Greek Life community and the student government.
+While attending the University of Arkansas, where he earned a degree in Accounting with a minor in Financial Investments, Fair served as President of the Sigma Chi Fraternity.